airflow.providers.amazon.aws.hooks.batch_client

 boto3.client("batch").waiter_names == []

-submit_job(jobName, jobQueue, jobDefinition, arrayProperties, parameters, containerOverrides, tags)[source]
+submit_job(jobName, jobQueue, jobDefinition, arrayProperties, parameters, containerOverrides, ecsPropertiesOverride, eksPropertiesOverride, tags)[source]

 Submit a Batch job.